Jamsjz/MindME/README.md

 It is a simple web application that allows you to create, edit and delete reminders.

-Each User has a account:
+Each User has an account:

 Users: